esphome/esphome-docs/components/display/index.rst

 QR Codes
 ********

-Use this component to generate a qr code containing a string on the device, you can then draw the qr code on compatible displays.
+Use this component to generate a QR-code containing a string on the device, which can then be drawn on compatible displays.

 .. code-block:: yaml